arqamrp/arqamrp.github.io/_posts/2023-03-09-An-Ode-to-Quizzing.md

 The South American federation is named CONMEBOL, as many football fans would know.
 That's the assumed familiarity in this question.

-But even without this knowledge, through only layman knowledge and elimination we were able to come pretty close to the right answer.
+But even without this knowledge, with only layman knowledge and basic logic and elimination we were able to come pretty close to the right answer.
 This is what a lot of quizzing is like (you come close and then realise you don't know the name.
 I'm only partly kidding.).

 ![CONMEBOL meme](https://pbs.twimg.com/media/DIroKqXWsAAIwaa.jpg)